-Because cyber crime often crosses jurisdictions, it can be extremely complex to prosecute and defend – and allegations of computer hacking or IT crime may involve extradition to another country to face charges.
+Because cyber crime often crosses jurisdictions, it can be extremely complex to prosecute and defend.
+Also, allegations of computer hacking or IT crime may involve extradition to another country to face charges.

 It is vital to take legal advice from a specialist fraud solicitor with expertise in defending cases involving cyber crime and computer hacking.

-Duncan Lewis fraud solicitors can advise on allegations or charges relating to computer hacking and IT crime before a charge is brought – or if there is a possibility allegations of cyber crime might be made in the future.
+Our fraud solicitors can advise on allegations or charges relating to computer hacking and IT crime before a charge is brought or if there is a possibility allegations of cyber crime might be made in the future.

-Duncan Lewis fraud solicitors have acknowledged expertise in case building based on a sound knowledge of the criminal justice system – and the ability to assemble compelling evidence and documentation in computer hacking and IT crime cases.
+Our fraud solicitors have acknowledged expertise in case building based on a sound knowledge of the criminal justice system and the ability to assemble compelling evidence and documentation in computer hacking and IT crime cases.

-Duncan Lewis represents clients at Police Stations, Magistrates’ Courts, Crown Courts, and at Appeal Courts such as the Court of Appeal – and has highly experienced Higher Court Advocates with a background in conducting serious fraud cases.
+Our lawyers are able to represent clients at police stations, Magistrates’ Courts, Crown Courts, and the Court of Appeal.
+The team also includes highly experienced Higher Court Advocates with a background in conducting serious fraud cases.

-There are Duncan Lewis offices nationwide across England and Wales – and a fraud lawyer from Duncan Lewis can usually reach a client at a police station or court within 45 minutes to advise on cyber crime fraud charges.
+There are Duncan Lewis offices across England and Wales and our fraud lawyers can usually reach a client at a police station or court within 45 minutes to advise on cyber crime fraud charges.

-We aim for the best possible outcome for clients facing fraud charges – call Duncan Lewis any time on 020 7923 4020 for expert legal advice on computer hacking and IT crime charges.
+We aim for the best possible outcome for clients facing fraud charges – call us during office hours on 0333 772 0409 for expert legal advice on computer hacking and IT crime charges.

-Duncan Lewis fraud solicitors can advise even before a charge for computer hacking or IT crime is brought – and a solicitor from our specialist fraud department can attend a police station fraud interview conducted by the police, Serious Fraud Office or HM Revenue and Customs.
+Our fraud solicitors can advise even before a charge for computer hacking or IT crime is brought, and a solicitor from our specialist fraud department can attend a police station fraud interview conducted by the police, Serious Fraud Office or HMRC.

-In cases where a client may not be eligible for Legal Aid, Duncan Lewis fraud solicitors offer competitively-priced fee levels for private client representation – with fixed fees and advance notice of any costs whenever possible.
+In cases where a client may not be eligible for Legal Aid, we offer competitively priced fee levels for private client representation – with fixed fees and advance notice of any costs whenever possible.

-In some criminal cases, after the event insurance may be an option and Duncan Lewis will advise on an appropriate level of insurance to cover the potential costs of defending a criminal case and to pay any costs imposed by the court.
+In some criminal cases, ‘after the event’ (ATE) insurance may be an option and our lawyers will advise on an appropriate level of insurance to cover the potential costs of defending a criminal case and to pay any costs imposed by the court.